news

 Her lawyers said that the public release of such material would cause significant emotional trauma and infringe on the family's right to grieve privately.

-The court granted temporary confidentiality on June 3 while the matter is under further review, People confirmed.
+The court granted temporary confidentiality on June 3 while the matter was under further review, People confirmed.

 In the weeks following the tragedy, more than 100 public records requests have reportedly been filed, and Emilie has taken steps to limit public commentary on her social media accounts, including disabling comments on TikTok, according to People.